stoneyrh/gSOAP/gsoap/samples/ssl/README.txt

 The server.pem and client.pem files actually hold both the private key and certificate.

-To print the contents of a PEM file:
+To display the contents of a PEM file:

     openssl x509 -text -in file.pem